HigherEduSpot/highereduspot.github.io/content/advertise-with-us/getting-started.md

 {{< alert text="If you have inquiries or require assistance regarding our advertising options, feel free to [email us](mailto:advertisement@highereduspot.com)." />}}

-Welcome to HigherEduSpot, your trusted platform for connecting with academics, researchers, and institutions worldwide.
+---

 Advertising on our platform allows you to enhance your visibility and attract the right audience for your programs, jobs, and institutional profiles.

-- **Create Program Listings**: Highlight the courses you offer with detailed descriptions, requirements, and benefits.

-- **Advertise Your University Profile**: Leverage our platform to showcase your institution to a global audience.
-Include high-quality visuals, compelling descriptions, and key highlights of your programs.
-Reach students actively searching for their next educational step and enhance your institution’s visibility.

-- **Advertise Your Program**: Create targeted campaigns to promote specific programs.
-Highlight unique aspects, career outcomes, and scholarship opportunities to attract qualified candidates.

 - **Advertise Your Job Postings**: Post job openings, internships, and assistantships on the platform.
 Connect with students and recent graduates actively seeking opportunities in your institution.

-### Why Advertise with Us?
+### 1. Why Advertise with Us?

 ---